Infiplaya/cryptosito/README.md

 - add more filters
 - add feature to edit and delete your posts
 - better loading state - DONE
-- remove from watchlist from table level
+- remove from watchlist from table level - DONE